 Submit Your Research to ACS Pharmacology & Translational Science

-If you’re doing innovative research across the broad spectrum of pharmacology, biochemistry, and experimental medicine, Professor Sexton and the rest of the ACS Pharmacology & Translational Science editorial team invites you to submit your next manuscript to the journal.
+If you’re doing innovative research across the broad spectrum of biological sciences, Professor Sexton and the rest of the ACS Pharmacology & Translational Science editorial team invites you to submit your next manuscript to the journal.

 “We invite you to submit your research and join our community of authors,” says Professor Sexton.
 “We’re especially keen to receive studies that fully integrate basic pharmacological and/or biochemical findings into physiological processes that have translational potential in a broad range of biomedical disciplines,” says Dr. Sexton.